Ash Street Improvements Project

 https://www.youtube.com/watch?v=46mOPz3rhHs here is a great tutorial on using a roundabout

-joedino almost 2 years ago
+joedino over 2 years ago

 Does the 8 ft multipurpose sidewalk contain a bike lane within it?
 The roundabout intersections look difficult for pedestrians to navigate.
 Therefore, I do NOT favor the roundabouts.

-PamM almost 2 years ago
+PamM over 2 years ago

 can the documents have explanations....like what will happen at ash/.west....no 4 way stops? then what?